kp-forks/3D_Anthro/README.md

-# Matlab Codes & Tutorials for 3D Anthropometric Analysis
+# Matlab Codes for 3D Anthropometric Analysis & Digital Human Modeling

 I have prepared useful Matlab algorithms in order to be used in 3D Anthropometry and size/shape analysis for 3D body scan images.
 I will keep updating my codes as an open source algorithm.